Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

-Proof: Fix any subuniverse $A\subseteq\mathcal{A}$ containing the assets that are used by the strategy $\star$ and let $\{H_t\}$ be any admissible strategy based on $\textbf{F}$ in $A\,$.
+Proof: Fix any subuniverse $A\subseteq\mathcal{A}$ containing the assets that are used by the strategy $\star$ and take $\star$ as a numéraire.
+Further, let $\{H_t\}$ be any normalized $\textbf{F}$-predictable strategy in $A$.
 From Theorem 2.9 in \citet{DS1994} it follows that the discounted value process of $\{H_t\}$ is a $\P$-supermartingale with respect to $\textbf{F}$.
-Hence, $\star$ is an NP based on $\textbf{F}$ in $A\,$.
-Theorem 3.15 in \citet{KK2007} implies that $\star$ is the unique GOP based on $\textbf{F}$ in $A\,$.
-The same holds for every other subuniverse that contains the assets of $\star\,$.
-This means $\star$ must be growth optimal with respect to $\textbf{F}$ and unique in the asset universe $\mathcal{A}\,$.\QED
+This means $\star$ is an NP in $A$ with respect to $\textbf{F}$.
+Theorem 3.15 in \citet{KK2007} implies that $\star$ is the unique GOP in $A$ with respect to $\textbf{F}$.
+The same holds for every other subuniverse that contains the assets of $\star$.
+Further, it is clear that any other subuniverse that does not contain all assets used by $\star$ cannot lead to a higher growth rate.
+This means $\star$ must be growth optimal with respect to $\textbf{F}$.
+By the same arguments, we may conclude that $\star$ is unique.\QED

-\begin{theo}[Existence and uniqueness of the GOP] Every complete and efficient financial market contains a unique $\textbf{E}$-predictable GOP based on $\textbf{F}$. \end{theo}
+\begin{theo}[Growth-optimal portfolio] Every complete and sensitive financial market contains a unique $\textbf{E}$-predictable GOP with respect to $\textbf{F}$. \end{theo}